 Few tree species are native in our location, with its annual rainfall just over six inches.
 In the 1800s, when streams surged into the valley in the spring, trees were found in riparian areas or the perimeter of low areas that held water for some time during the summer.
-The buttonwillow (Cephalanthus), sycamore, and willow are examples.
-In the foothill areas, native oaks could endure long dry summers.
-Development of housing with irrigation saw introduction of many non-native tree species.
+The buttonwillow (Cephalanthus), sycamore, poplar (some species) and willow are examples.
+In the foothill areas, native oaks can and digger pine can endure long dry summers.
+Development of housing with irrigation has seen introduction of many non-native tree species.
 Some come from parts of California, Australia, or Mediterranean areas of the world that share climatic similarities.
 Others, though, find their way based more on aesthetic qualities or perhaps nostalgia rather than their suitability for their current location.

 When we speak of tree selection, it's important to recognize that trees within a species are not identical but rather have a range of genetic makeup, and many characteristics follow a normal (bell-shaped) distribution curve.
 Planting sites also vary.
-Therefore, in a population, some trees will grow exceptionally well, most will be average for the species and some will do poorly.
+Therefore, in a population, some trees will grow exceptionally well, most will be average for the species, and some will do poorly.
 So, when we talk about adapted trees it is really about the odds of a particular tree performing well.
 Some trees we see in landscapes are outliers; that is, not representative of the species as a whole.
 Also, we don't see the trees that have died and have been removed, so our observations may be misleading.

 Aside from mortality, some kinds of trees come with an associated nuisance.
 For example, poplars often develop extensive shallow roots which crisscross lawn areas, have brittle twigs which break in the wind, and are favorite hosts for certain insect borers.
-Poplars may still be useful for windbreaks in colder-temperature areas such as the Tehachapi Mountains and do make reasonably good firewood in few years when planted for that purpose.
+Poplars may still be useful for windbreaks in colder-temperature areas such as the Tehachapi Mountains and do make reasonably good firewood in a few years when planted for that purpose.
 We can attempt to make the environment around the tree optimum, but that may not be enough compensation for poorly adapted species.
-In Kern County, proper irrigation is the most important cultural practice in prolonging the life of trees.
+In Kern County and the southern San Joaquin Valley, proper irrigation is the most important cultural practice in prolonging the life of trees.
 Irrigation is itself a subject but, in brief, soil should be monitored for water status and either wet or dry extremes should be avoided.
-Proper pruning for structure, health, safety and appearance will help prolong the life of a tree.
-A "native" species may or may not do well in the landscape.
-Native to where?
-California is a large state, and many California natives are not well adapted to Kern conditions.
-And will this plant do well in irrigated conditions?
-Many Mediterranean species prefer dry summers and may be susceptible to root rot in an irrigated landscape.
+Proper pruning for structure, health, safety, and appearance will help prolong the life of a tree.